Prospect: information for the user

 Pregnancy

-Inform your doctor if you think you may be pregnant.
-Your doctor will usually advise you to stop taking Baripril before becoming pregnant or as soon as you know you are pregnant and will advise you to take another medication different from Baripril.
-Baripril is not recommended at the beginning of pregnancy and should not be taken if you are more than 3 months pregnant, as it can cause serious harm to your baby if used during this period.
+You must inform your doctor if you think you are pregnant (or might be).
+Normally, your doctor will advise you to stop taking Baripril before becoming pregnant or as soon as you know you are pregnant and will advise you to take a different medication instead of Baripril.
+Baripril is not recommended at the beginning of pregnancy and should not be used if you are pregnant for more than 3 months, as it may cause serious harm to your baby if used from the third month of pregnancy.

 Breastfeeding

-Inform your doctor if you are breastfeeding or are about to start breastfeeding.
+Inform your doctor if you are breastfeeding or about to start breastfeeding.

-While taking Baripril, it is not recommended to breastfeed newborns (first weeks after birth), and especially premature babies.
+While taking Baripril, breastfeeding is not recommended in newborns (first few weeks after birth), especially in premature babies.
 In the case of an older baby, your doctor should advise you on the benefits and risks of taking Baripril compared to other treatments while breastfeeding.

 Since Baripril can cause dizziness or fatigue, avoid performing tasks that require special attention (driving vehicles or operating machinery) until you know how you tolerate the medication.